dyhes/zulip/docs/development/remote.md

 ## Using an nginx reverse proxy

-For some applications (e.g. developing an OAuth2 integration for Facebook), you may need your Zulip development to have a valid SSL certificate.
+For some applications (e.g. developing an OAuth2 integration for Facebook), you may need your Aloha development to have a valid SSL certificate.
 While `run-dev.py` doesn't support that, you can do this with an `nginx` reverse proxy sitting in front of `run-dev.py`.

-The following instructions assume you have a Zulip Droplet working and that the user is `zulipdev`; edit accordingly if the situation is different.
+The following instructions assume you have a Aloha Droplet working and that the user is `zulipdev`; edit accordingly if the situation is different.